arielherself/espresso/README.md

 <strong>Ukraine</strong> said that <strong>Russia</strong> was unsuccessfully trying to advance on several towns in the Donetsk region of eastern Ukraine.
 It reported heavy shelling and “fierce fighting” in the region, which has been a key focus of Russia’s invasion.
 Shelling was also reported in the Kherson region, where Ukraine is attempting a [counter-offensive](https://te.arielherself.xyz/europe/2022/08/14/a-ukrainian-counter-offensive-in-kherson-faces-steep-odds).

+<strong>Kenya’s </strong>election commission said that <strong>William Ruto</strong>, Kenya’s deputy president, won the country’s [presidential election](https://te.arielherself.xyz/middle-east-and-africa/2022/08/11/why-kenyas-election-is-going-down-to-the-wire), but four of the country’s electoral commissioners said they could not endorse the result.
+The team of <strong>Raila Odinga</strong>, the opposition candidate endorsed by Uhuru Kenyatta, the outgoing president, also cast doubts on the results, which they said could not be verified.

 <strong>China</strong> unexpectedly reduced two signal interest rates, as policymakers try to inject oomph into an economy [weighted down](https://te.arielherself.xyz/leaders/2022/05/26/how-xi-jinping-is-damaging-chinas-economy) by the country’s strict zero-covid policy.
 The medium-term lending rate was lowered by a tenth of a percentage point, to 2.75%—its first cut since January.
 At the same time China’s statistics bureau disclosed disappointing new data: the rates of retail-sales growth and industrial production both slowed in July, year-on-year.
 Meanwhile, <strong>Japan </strong>grew by an annualised 2.2% in the past quarter, as it slightly relaxed its covid restrictions.

 The <strong>French army</strong> [left](https://te.arielherself.xyz/middle-east-and-africa/2022/02/19/france-withdraws-its-forces-from-mali) <strong>Mali</strong>, ending a nine-year mission to support the African government against insurgents.
 France’s relationship with Mali has been strained since August 2020, when a junta took power.
 Jihadist violence in the Sahel has surged in recent years.
 Around 2,500 French personnel will remain in the region, mainly to provide air support.

+Listen to an abridged version of the subscriber-only briefing.

 <strong>China’s </strong>army said it had organised military drills in the sea and airspace around <strong>Taiwan</strong>, in response to a group of American politicians visiting the island.
 The members of Congress are visiting Taiwan two weeks after a trip by Nancy Pelosi, the speaker of their House of Representatives, caused a [diplomatic rumpus](https://te.arielherself.xyz/china/2022/08/11/how-the-crisis-over-taiwan-will-change-us-china-relations) between America, China and Taiwan.
 Ed Markey, the Democrat leading the five-person delegation, said he wanted to encourage “peace across the Taiwan Strait”.

-Listen to an abridged version of the subscriber-only briefing.

 <strong>Iran’s </strong>foreign ministry said that <strong>Salman Rushdie</strong> and his supporters were solely to blame for the attack on Mr Rushdie in New York on Friday.
 A spokesman said that “no one has the right to accuse Iran” of responsibility.
 In 1989 Iran issued a fatwa calling on Muslims to kill the novelist.
 Hadi Matar, the 24-year-old accused of attempted murder, pled not guilty on Saturday.

 <strong>Britain </strong>approved a covid-19 vaccine designed to target the <strong>Omicron</strong> variant, becoming the first country to do so.
 The “Spikevax bivalent Original/Omicron” vaccine, made by Moderna, will likely be used in booster campaigns this autumn.

-<strong>Russia</strong> pledged to foster closer ties with <strong>North Korea</strong>.
-In a letter to his counterpart in Pyongyang, President Vladimir Putin told Kim Jong Un that the two countries would “expand the comprehensive and constructive bilateral relations with common efforts”.
-The leaders’ relationship bloomed after meeting at a summit in Vladivostok in 2019.

 <strong>Fact of the day:</strong> 507, the number of guns found in passengers’ hand luggage by America’s Transportation Security Administration in 2021.
 [Read the full story](https://te.arielherself.xyz/united-states/2022/08/11/more-americans-are-trying-to-take-their-weapons-on-planes).